Hungarian Pride parade ban: Protests and demonstrations

-Hadházy has organized a protest every week between 25 March and 19 July.
+Hadházy organized a protest every week between 25 March and 19 July.

 Hadházy announced another protest to the Elisabeth Bridge taking place on 25 March at 17:00.
 The police rejected their request for permission to hold this protest at that place due to it disrupting traffic, instead they allowed it on the Március 15. tér.
 The Curia later found that the reasoning was not enough to reject the request.
 Hadházy then announced that the protest will be held on the Ferenciek tere.
 At the protest, thousands of protestors gathered.
 Multiple speeches were made, then the protestors blocked the Elisabeth Bridge, Liberty Bridge, Petőfi Bridge, and Margaret Bridge.
 At 23:30, the police started to identify 289 of those who remained, two of them resisted.

 On 29 March, a protest was held in Szeged.
 After speeches have been made, the 100–150 protestors blocked the Belvárosi Bridge.
 A protestor was fined 39,000 forints (€95) for stepping off the sidewalk, however, the police did not identify him at the scene, instead, he was identified via publicly available videos of the protest.
 An employee of the Hungarian Civil Liberties Union (TASZ) said that the police probably used facial recognition systems to identify him, even though the amendment that would allow this only entered into force later, on 15 April.

 Another protest was announced by Hadházy to take place on 1 April at 17:00 (CEST) to the Elisabeth Bridge.
 After speeches have been made, the crowd made up of thousands went to block the Liberty Bridge, the Petőfi Bridge, and the Margaret Bridge.
 The policed used physical coercion to move protestors from the road to the sidewalk.
 At 20:30, the police started to push the crowd on the Liberty Bridge towards Pest, but at 21:00, the police blockade suddenly left from the bridge.
 At 22:45, the police started to identify those who remained on the Liberty Bridge.